Eric Yuan, Zoom Bombers and The Art Of Saying Sorry

 - a willingness to Remedy the situation.

-They are, in other words, the very opposite of what so many public figures and business leaders so often seem to think (or rather more wishfully hope?) will pass for apology, a classic example of which was Mark Zuckerberg’s defence of Facebook and its use of data in the wake of the Cambridge Analytica scandal in 2018.
+They are, in other words, the very opposite of what so many public figures and business leaders so often seem to think (or rather more wishfully hope?) will pass for apology.
+A classic example of this was Mark Zuckerberg’s original defence of Facebook and its use of data in the wake of the Cambridge Analytica scandal in 2018.
 (NB: a meaningful apology is never a defence.)

 Over the course of 935 words the closest Zuckerberg came to apologising was to concede: ‘…we also made mistakes, there’s more to do, and we need to step up and do it.’